Gluten Free Garlic Bread

 - Feel free to use homemade or store bought bread.

 - This recipe is great with pasta and buffalo chicken dip!
+Check out this Gluten Free Mac and Cheese.

 - Check out this Paleo Bread recipe if making homemade bread.